Worrying about what people think comes in many shapes and forms. And it is one of the most common questions that comes up in my practice.

-I have learned through my own experience, and while working with my clients one important lesson:
+I get it.
+Worrying about what people think is human.
+We all do it to some extent.
+But what I have learned through my own experience, and while working with my clients is this important distinction:

-Letting go of the fear around what others think is a simple concept, but that doesn’t mean it is easy to put into practice.
+Letting go of your fear and learning to stop worrying about what people think is a simple concept.
+But that doesn’t mean it is easy to put into practice.
 Here are a few tips to get you started.

 Worrying what people think is a survival instinct that served an important purpose in the past, but may not be serving a purpose in the present.